Alliance for Clinical trials in oncology Foundation

 special projects allocation

-The Alliance for Clinical Trials in Oncology Foundation (Alliance Foundation) announces a request for proposals to support research focused on addressing high priority research areas, defined during the Alliance 2023 Scientific Strategic Retreat.
+The Alliance for Clinical Trials in Oncology Foundation (Alliance Foundation) supports research proposals focused on addressing high priority research areas, defined during the Alliance 2023 Scientific Strategic Retreat.

 Background - Every two years, Alliance leaders participate in a scientific strategic retreat, during which research priorities are defined.
 The goal of these priorities is to focus innovation by Alliance scientific committees on strategic areas, with the expectation that attention to these priorities will challenge researchers to accelerate the development of new treatments, cancer control approaches, and cancer care delivery results.
 These strategic priorities generally focus on fostering engagement of new disciplines or technologies relevant to Alliance research, or upon work to improve the design and implementation of Alliance clinical trials.
 Our goal is to identify discrete research projects that directly address one or more of these strategic priorities.
-The current Alliance Strategic Priorities were announced in January 2023.
+Current Alliance Strategic Priorities announced in January 2023 are to:

 Improve Operational and Trial Conduct Efficiencies